at thirty-five, the bard observed

 death is coming – let it come

-you can blame the selfish gene
+blame it on the selfish gene

 act your age, turn the page